Aadv1k/espressomartini/README.md

-# Espresso :coffee:
+# Espresso ☕

-A tiny type-safe expression parser in python
+A tiny, type-safe expression parser in python.

+### This documentation is a WIP

 ## Rationale

 In certain cases, there is need for a safe way for the back-end to call functions provided by the client, espresso addresses this through a type-safety post-processing setup to ensure the function always receives the type it was defined with.

 ## Example